Despite CISA’s Assessment Apple Has Chosen Chinese Suppliers

 iphone

 Apple has chosen new Chinese suppliers to make key parts of its next iPhone, as the US continues to maintain trade restrictions against the country.
 Luxshare Precision Industry will build up to 3% of the upcoming iPhone 13 series, taking business away from its Taiwanese rivals Foxconn and Pegatron, according to Nikkei Asia.
 Luxshare will reportedly begin building Apple’s next flagship device, the iPhone 13 Pro, this month, work that is traditionally reserved for tried and tested suppliers.
+This move underscores Apple’s strategy to diversify its supply chain and reduce dependency on established players.
+By entrusting Luxshare with the production of high-end models like the iPhone 13 Pro, Apple hopes to foster competition and drive innovation among its partners.
+Meanwhile, Chinese manufacturers like Huawei continue to make strides in the tech market with products such as the Huawei GT 2 Pro smartwatch, further intensifying the competition in the consumer electronics space.
 South Korean camera module maker Cowell and metal frame maker Casetek of Taiwan, which were acquired by Luxshare last year, will also reportedly supply key components for this year’s new iPhone.

 China’s biggest maker of smartphone camera lenses, Sunny Optical Technology, also reportedly entered the iPhone supply chain for the first time this year, supplying the tech giant with rear camera lenses.
 “Although Luxshare only makes a small percentage of iPhones this year, we can’t let our guard down,” a senior executive at a rival iPhone supplier told Nikkei Asia.
 “If we don’t strengthen our competitiveness, sooner or later they will be the major source.”
 A number of other Chinese companies appeared on Apple’s supplier list for the first time last year, such as display maker Tianma Micro-Electronics, memory chip maker GigaDevice Semiconductor, and Nexperia, owned by China’s biggest smartphone assembler, Wingtech.
 Nexperia acquired a Welsh semiconductor manufacturer last month, which immediately fell under review by prime minister Boris Johnson’s national security advisor.